Consumer Medicine Information

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

-Tell your doctor if you have a low level of platelets in your blood test.
+Tell your doctor if you have a low level of platelets or white blood cells in your blood test.

 Tell your doctor if you have or have had any problems with your kidneys or liver.
 Your doctor may want to take special precautions in this case.